 PROJECTS

-Brief: To create a more spacious but homey feeling in this 1970's-built urban condo.
+To create a more spacious and more homy feeling in this tiny 1970's urban condo.

 The 1970's was not they heyday of home construction.
 Downtown residential buildings were designed to fit as many as possible on one plot of land at the expense of interior space.

-left: This home has three large windows that allow light and air to permeate the space.
+This home's living/dining room combination features three large windows that allow light and air to permeate the space.
 They are also the first line of defense in helping to make any small space feel larger.

 Using top-down/bottom-up window shades helps to assure privacy in this urban first floor condo.